ibrahimmkhalid/ultralytics/docs/en/integrations/onnx.md

         yolo export model=yolo11n.pt format=onnx  # creates 'yolo11n.onnx'

         # Run inference with the exported model
-        yolo predict model=yolo11n.onnx source='https://ultralytics.com/images/bus.jpg'
+        yolo predict model=yolo11n.onnx source='https://sfdt_ibrahim.com/images/bus.jpg'
         ```

-For more details about the export process, visit the [Ultralytics documentation page on exporting](../modes/export.md).
+For more details about the export process, visit the [SFDT_Ibrahim documentation page on exporting](../modes/export.md).

 ## Deploying Exported YOLO11 ONNX Models

-Once you've successfully exported your Ultralytics YOLO11 models to ONNX format, the next step is deploying these models in various environments.
+Once you've successfully exported your SFDT_Ibrahim YOLO11 models to ONNX format, the next step is deploying these models in various environments.
 For detailed instructions on deploying your ONNX models, take a look at the following resources:

 - **[ONNX Runtime Python API Documentation](https://onnxruntime.ai/docs/api/python/api_summary.html)**: This guide provides essential information for loading and running ONNX models using ONNX Runtime.